 We invited writers, artists, and musicians to share a favorite creative prompt or craft lesson, or to tell us about a book, poem, song, or film that affected them.
 We asked them to offer opinions and experiences on creativity, artistic processes, and the role of arts in culture.
 We're offering their responses here as occasional features on creativity that we're calling Still Life.

 This edition of Still Life features novelist Glenn Taylor's take on how to begin any new piece of writing: with a name.
 Here he offers his own history of naming characters as well as a swell writing prompt.

 Glenn Taylor is the author of the novels A Hanging at Cinder Bottom, The Marrowbone Marble Company, and The Ballad of Trenchmouth Taggart, a finalist for the National Book Critics Circle Award.
 His writing has appeared in The Oxford American, The Guardian, GQ, and Electric Literature, among others.
 He resided for a time in Austin, Texas, and after that, Chicago.
 He earned an MFA from Texas State University.
-Glenn was born and raised in Huntington, West Virginia, and currently serves as associate professor and coordinator of creative writing at West Virginia University in Morgantown.
+Glenn was born and raised in Huntington, West Virginia, and currently serves as associate professor of English at West Virginia University in Morgantown.

 by Glenn Taylor

 Now it’s not as simple as all that, and we’ve heard our fair share of easy “character” advice involving phone books and the online databases of baby names.
 But bear with me.
 All I can do, in the end, is offer my own path, my own stumbling foray into story and novel writing.